The Ruby Prince (Punjabi folktale): Summary

-The townspeople see the ogre's head and alert the king, who goes to the old woman's house, since it was her son's who was supposed to be the ogre's next victim.
-The old woman tells the king the ogre is dead and her son is safe, and that their saviour is sleeping in her house.
-The king enters the house and sees that the sleeping youth was the one he drove forth from the palace.
+The townspeople see the ogre's head and notify the king, who goes to the old woman's house, since it was her son who was supposed to be the ogre's next victim.
+The old woman tells the king that their saviour is sleeping in her house.
+The king enters the house and sees that the sleeping youth is the one he drove forth from the palace.
 He consults with his ministers, who advise him to give his daughter to the youth as a reward for killing the ogre.

 The Ruby Prince and the king's daughter marry in a grand ceremony.
-Some time later, the princess keeps hearing the gossip of the female courtier about her having married a stranger from who-knows-where.
+Some time later, the princess keeps hearing the gossip of a female courtier about her having married a stranger from who knows where.
 Intrigued by her husband's origins, she asks the Ruby Prince about his past, his origins, but he refuses to divulge any information.

-One day, the princess and the Ruby Prince are near a river side, and she is still questioning him about his previous life.
-The Ruby Prince steps in the water as the princess insists to know her husband's name.
-He slowly sinks into the water as his wife is still questioning him, until "a jewelled snake with a golden crown and ruby star" appears in the water, looks at the princess with a sorrowful expression, then disappears beneath the water.
+One day, the princess and the Ruby Prince are near a riverside, and she is still questioning him about his previous life.
+The Ruby Prince steps in the water as the princess insists on knowing her husband's name.
+He slowly sinks into the water, until "a jewelled snake with a golden crown and ruby star" appears in the water, looks at the princess with a sorrowful expression, then disappears beneath the water.

 The princess despairs at her decision, and offers a bushel of gold to anyone who can bring her information about her husband.
 Time passes and, without news of her husband, she grows ill, until one day a dancing-woman comes to the court.
 The dancing-woman tells her about a strange occurrence: while she was gathering sticks, she rested for a bit near a tree, after she woke up, she saw a bright light, then a sweeper came out of a snake-hole, a water-carrier sprinkling water on the ground, and two carpet-bearers; music began to play, as a procession came out of the hole, a youth of majestic appearance at the front, and among his retinue a man with a red star on the forehead who began to dance before the king.

 The princess and the dancing-woman go to the tree and wait for the strange procession to come out of the snake-hole.
 The same servants come, prepare the way for the procession, and the king comes with his retinue.
 The princess recognizes her husband among the king's retinue by a red star he is wearing.
 The princess notices the Ruby Prince's wan aspect.

-The dancing-girl explains her plan to the princess to save her husband: since the Snake-King is delighted at the dances, the princess should learn to dance, dance before the Snake-King in a way he is to be so impressed that he could grant anything.
+The dancing-girl explains her plan to the princess to save her husband: since the Snake-King is delighted at the dances, the princess should learn to dance, dance before the Snake-King in a way he is to be so impressed that he will grant her anything.
 The princess is taught by the dancing-girl and surpasses her.